Artist testimonials - 2019

 I spent the month of August 2019 in Sachaqua and I loved it.
 I’m a graphic designer from Italy, currently focused on printmaking, graphics arts and on a project related to natural pigments.

 Natural pigments are the reason why I decided to come in Perù and Sachaqua gives me more than that.
-During the artist residency, I got in touch with new people from all around the world, got new insights and had time to experiment natural pigments in a contest connected with the mother nature.
-I worked in the shared lab, I visited indigenous village close to the residency, I hiked till amazing waterfall, I tried super tasty food from local people, I created personal bowls following their traditional rules, I learned specific tricks related to natural pigments..and so on!
+During the artist residency, I got in touch with new people from all around the world, got new insights and had time to experiment with natural pigments in a contest connected with mother nature.
+I worked in the shared lab, I visited an indigenous village close to the residency, I hiked till an amazing waterfall, I tried super tasty food from local people, I created personal bowls following their traditional rules, I learned specific tricks related to natural pigments..and so on!